Kilimanjaro Trip Preparation

 For treks and climbs going to altitude or remote regions, you will need to check carefully that you get the right kind of insurance coverage.
 It is also important to make sure that you have cancellation cover.

 We encourage people to buy insurance as soon as you have booked your flight and trip, in case there is a need for cancellation.
 Do also take your papers with you and make sure your tent mate knows where it is, in case somebody else needs to make a phone call for you.
+Make sure that your give your insurance information to Castro when you're in Moshi so he can pass it to the Helicopter search and rescue company if an evacuation is necessary.

 The local currency in Tanzania is the Tanzanian shilling.
 Though be careful not to mix up Kenyan and Tanzanian Shillings as there is a 20 times difference in value!
 You can check the current exchange rate on xe.com.
 You can buy Tanzanian shillings from some outlets in the UK but otherwise change your money on arrival.